-- On a server reboot, the active path comes up on the last path probed and not necessarily on the preferred path, regardless of the status of auto-restore or whether a preferred path has been selected.
-To restore the active paths to their preferred paths, enter the spmgr restore all command. - Using a known failed path to reboot results in unknown status of that path.
-For example, a system with four paths to a LUN with three active paths and one disabled path as seen with spmgr display is rebooted.
-The system spmgr display command displays only the three active paths.
-A subsequent repair of the path and an ioscan allows spmgr to again recognize the fourth path, but spmgr notify has no record of a repair event. - Using the spmgr select and spmgr restore commands on LUNs that are part of a partitioned HSG80 LUN results in all LUNs of that partition being selected or restored.
+- On HSG80-based systems, the restart this\controller and restart other\controller commands results in a change in the active controller.
+You may notice that there are no critical message reports that a failure has occurred or a different path has been selected.
+This is because the restart takes less time than required to validate a path failure. - The rolling upgrade method, which upgrades ACS 8.7 to ACS 8.8 and is described in the Maintenance and service guide of the solution software 8.8 for HP-UX, fails if the server is running application I/O to the array being upgraded.
+You must quiesce all I/O to the array before starting the rolling upgrade procedure. - On a server reboot, the active path comes up on the last path probed and not necessarily on the preferred path, regardless of the status of auto-restore or whether a preferred path has been selected.
+To restore the active paths to their preferred paths, enter the spmgr restore all command. - After a LUN has been deleted using the spmgr delete command and the LUN is unpresented at the array, any re-presenting of that device and an ioscan results in the device showing in the spmgr display -u unattached list.
+The Secure Path driver keeps track of the device WWLUNID deleted status. - Using the spmgr select and spmgr restore commands on LUNs that are part of a partitioned HSG80 LUN results in all LUNs of that partition being selected or restored.
 If the path being selected or restored is on the opposite controller from the currently active path, the operation causes the HSG80 to move control of the LUN to that controller.
 All LUNs that are partitions of that LUN also gets moved.

-In a subsequent ${\tt spmgr}$ display, the LUN being operated on shows that the requested paths moved immediately.
-However, all the other LUNs of the partitioned HSG80 LUN must be polled either by path verification or by an I/O operation before ${\tt spmgr}$ display shows their movement.
+In a subsequent spmgr display, the LUN being operated on shows that the requested paths moved immediately.
+However, all the other LUNs of the partitioned HSG80 LUN must be polled either by path verification or by an I/O operation before spmgr display shows their movement.